BhureSiddhesh/annotation-pipeline/README.md

 requirements.txt has Pyspark == 3.5.0 and this code relies on spark-3.5.7-bin-hadoop3 and jdk-18.0.2.1

-if you are running on windows set below
+if you are running on windows set below system environment variables.

 1. HADOOP_HOME = C:\spark\spark-3.5.7-bin-hadoop3
 2. JAVA_HOME = C:\Program Files\Java\jdk-18.0.2.1